vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 ## Creating type object instances

 There are two ways of creating the object instances which describe a given type.
 They can be created directly using new, or created declaratively from a doc string.
 Normally, you'd want to use the second option.
-Howeaver, understanding the structure of this data will help you understand types passed into a plugin.
+However, understanding the structure of this data will help you understand types passed into a plugin.

 Note that these classes do sometimes change, so `Type::parseString` is always going to be the more robust option.

 ### Creating type object instances directly

-The following example constructs a types representing a string, a floating point number, and a class called 'Foo\Bar\SomeClass'.
+The following example constructs types representing a string, a floating-point number, and a class called 'Foo\Bar\SomeClass'.

 ``` php
 new TLiteralString('A text string')